jasonkneen/RESTe/readme.md

 ## Alloy Collections and Model support

-As of 1.0.5, RESTe now supports collection and model generation.
-So far I've got collections working and defintiions of models so you can iterate them, bind to controls etc. The framework is there to do the CRUD calls - that's next on my list.
+RESTe supports collection and model generation.
+So far I've got collections working and defintions of models so you can iterate them, bind to controls etc. You can also specify CRUD methods to Create, Update and Delete models.

 ### Defining methods with models / collections